DevanshRaghav75/grepX/README.md

 ## What is grepX?

-grepX is a multithreaded CLI tool which finds `xss, sqli, ssrf, lfi, rce, redirect, ssti, idor` patterns/parameters from the given file and saves the output.
+grepX is a multi-threaded CLI tool which extracts some special URLs with parameters that may be vulnerable.
+Each pattern will output different URLs according to its parameters.

 ## Installation
 ```